boristsr/gdcorner-website/_documentation/rushhour/00b-versionhistory.md

 product: rushhour
 ---

+## Version 1.0.1 (2022/11/17) notes:

+Minor improvements and official support for Unreal Engine 5.1.

+### Additions & Fixes

+- Ensured compatibility with Unreal Engine 5.1
+- Reduced compilation warnings by using newer API, and introducing an Engine Backwards Compatibility library
+    - TAssetSubclassOf renamed
+    - FStringAssetReference renamed
+- Reduced Compilation warnings by following newer conventions with preprocessor guards
+    - Stopped using ANY_PACKAGE and used full class path for EDriverProfile
+    - New asset registry changes and header locations

+### Known Issues

+* Some minor deprecation notices may appear during C++ compilation in 4.27 and 4.26 due to PhysX deprecation notices.

 ## Version 1.0.0 (2022-11-02)

 * Added a time control feature when using the Rush Hour spectator player controller with number keys.
 This can make fine tuning paths a little quicker.
 This is not recommended to be used during training.